WHAT TO DO IN SIENA IN 1 DAY

-- 1 THINGS TO DO IN SIENA IN ONE DAY
+- 4 MAP OF PLACES TO VISIT IN SIENA IN ONE DAY

-If you visit Tuscany, there are some must-see places like Florence and Pisa – but of course, Siena is another famous and popular city to visit in Tuscany.
-So, if you are planning your one day Siena itinerary, you can find out more about the best things to do in Siena in 1 day.
+If you visit Tuscany, there are some must-see places like Florence and Pisa – but of course, Siena is another famous and popular city.
+Today, I share my tips on the best things to do in Siena in one day.

-Siena is a perfectly-preserved medieval town and a shrine to Gothic architecture that should not be missed on any Tuscany itinerary.
-The historical center has been declared a UNESCO World Heritage Site, and while there are many places to visit, this is a 1-day Siena itinerary.
+Siena is a perfectly-preserved medieval town that should be on any Tuscany itinerary with a historic center declared a UNESCO World Heritage Site.

-Because as lovely as Siena is, most of us only have a limited amount of time to spend in Tuscany, and one day in Siena is good enough to see the main attractions and stroll the city.
+As lovely as Siena is, most of us only have a limited amount of time to spend in Tuscany, and one day in Siena is good enough to see the main attractions and stroll the city.
 You will still have enough time to sit down and enjoy La Dolce Vita.
-Remember that places like Florence are waiting for you.

 Because of its location, Siena can be easily reached from other places in Tuscany by car, train, or bus.

 Like most of the town centers in the region, Siena is traffic-free.
-You cannot drive into the town, but you can park your car just outside the city center and walk or get there by bus/train, and walk from the train station to the old town or take a bus.
+You cannot drive into the town, but you can park your car just outside the city center, walk or get there by bus/train, and walk from the train station to the old town or take a bus.

-I stayed at a very lovely, small hotel with amazing views close to the old town – the design is quite unique and it is located just outside of the city walls.
-But I could not have asked for more value for my money (and dogs were allowed, so it was the perfect choice for me and my puppy).
+I stayed at a charming, small hotel with amazing views close to the old town – the design is unique, located just outside the city walls.
+But I could not have asked for more value for my money (and dogs were allowed, so it was the perfect choice for my puppy and me).
 Find out more about Hotel Santa Caterina in Siena here.
 I could walk to the old town from my hotel within a few minutes.

 Piazza del Campo